Trindle Station - Great Location!

 The purposeful design of Trindle Station provides a feeling of connectivity yet offers visual privacy.
 Looking out your front door, you see only a handful of neighboring homes rather than an monotonous row.
 Trindle Station's design offers 20 acres of green space and pockets of naturalized areas dispersed throughout, including a 10-acre nature sanctuary and a pocket park featuring a three-slide-jungle-gym, swings and a see-saw.

-We hope you'll agree with those who already make their home at Trindle Staion, that our gently curving streets, open green space, increased safety of sidewalks & street lights, together with the lower-tax location of Monroe Township add to the appeal of the neighborhood
+We hope you'll agree with those who already make their home at Trindle Station, that our gently curving streets, open green space, increased safety of sidewalks & street lights, together with the lower-tax location of Monroe Township add to the appeal and beauty of the neighborhood.